Your Packing List to Know Exactly What to Pack for Europe.

 - Travel Adapter/Converter – If you’re travelling from North America, you’ll need a versatile adapter and voltage converter.
 Keep in mind the UK has different plugs than continental Europe – and even then there are variations of the European two-prong style (thanks, Switzerland).
 Best to get a Europlug adapter – also known as Type “C” outlet.

-- Combination Lock – A lock is a MUST if you’re planning on staying in hotels.
+- Combination Lock – A lock is a MUST if you’re planning on staying in hotels in Europe.
 Some hostels have locks for rent but it’s usually easier to just bring your own lock because you’ll always know the combination.
 Lisa even has a small lock for her backpack, just in case.

 - Sunglasses – Personally, Eric was notorious for breaking sunglasses twice a year until he got a pair of Wayfarer Folding Raybans.
 They fold, and then fold again to be extra small – and he’s had them for years.